CarlosCD/podcasts_export/tagging/README.md

 ### The test_id3 tool

-This tool, given a media file (song, podcast, ...), shows you the embedded tags for different standards.
+Given a media file (song, podcast, ...), this tool shows the embedded tags for different standards.

 Run it by passing the name of a file, for a given media file, including the path to get to it.
 For example `~/Documents/the_song_of_my_people.mp3`: